-One of the many wonderful things about living in Seattle or visiting Seattle is that there are so many things to do outside the city!
+One of the many wonderful things about Seattle is that there are so many things to do outside the city!
 Seattle is surrounded by a vast diversity of landscapes within a few hours, including islands, forests, mountains, orchards, farmland and desert canyons.
-In this post I’ll talk about the 12 best day trips from Seattle in my opinion as a local and fourth generation Seattleite.
+In this post I’ll talk about the 12 best day trips from Seattle from my perspective as a fourth generation Seattleite.

-Each day trip also includes transportation options for getting there (does it require a car or not) as well as the best times of year for that day trip and what to do when you’re there.
+Each day trip also includes transportation options for getting there (does it require a car or not) and what to do when you’re there.
+All of these are good winter day trips except for Mt St Helens.
 I drive an electric vehicle so I have included information about electric vehicle charging along each route as well.

 Use these links to jump to the day trips from Seattle in this post that appeal to you: